tegola-hubs/tegola-hubs.github.com/24GHz/index.md

 depth.
-Although we have never had a problem with the pegs shifting, peat is a bit jelly-like, and the structures can wobble through a cm or two/  The alignment of 24GHz is much more critical than for the lower bandwidths of 2.4 and 5.8 GHz, so we replaced the pegs with epoxy bolts into the bedrock.
+Although we have never had a problem with the pegs shifting, peat is a bit jelly-like, and the structures can wobble through a cm or two/  The alignment of 24GHz is much more critical than for the lower bandwidths of 2.4 and 5.8GHz, so we replaced the pegs with epoxy bolts into the bedrock.

 <div class="image-float-right">